MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/02-deploy-aks.md

 [!include[](../../../includes/azure-exercise-subscription-prerequisite.md)]
 [!include[](../../../includes/azure-cloudshell-copy-paste-tip.md)]

-In this exercise, we'll use AKS to deploy a Kubernetes cluster.
+In this exercise, you'll use AKS to deploy a Kubernetes cluster.

 ## Create a new resource group

 1. Sign in to [Azure Cloud Shell](https://shell.azure.com/?azure-portal=true) with your Azure account.

 1. We're going to reuse some values throughout the deployment scripts.
-For example, we need to choose a region where we want to create a resource group, for example, **East US**.
-If we select a different value, remember it for the rest of the exercises in this module.
-We may need to redefine the value between Cloud Shell sessions.
+For example, you need to choose a region where you want to create a resource group, for example, **East US**.
+If you select a different value, remember it for the rest of the exercises in this module.
+You may need to redefine the value between Cloud Shell sessions.
 Run the following commands to record these values in Bash variables.

     ```azurecli
     REGION_NAME=eastus